Dakavon/ETHprague2023/documentation/PartialCarbonRetirementCollectModule_Layout.md

 ### implement fallback for retirement failure
 - ? retirement has a ERC20 transfer first -> can this be reverted?
+- fallback should not be invoked through insufficient allowance

 ### traceablility
 -